dansmyers/IntroToCS/Assignments/1-The_First_Assignment.md

 The pop artist Andy Warhol said, "In the future, everyone will be world-famous for 15 minutes."
 Therefore, define one Warhol to be the unit for 15 minutes of world-fame.

-Queen Elizabeth II of the United Kingdom is a very famous person.
+The late Queen Elizabeth II of the United Kingdom was a very famous person.
 Let's suppose she became world-famous in 1936, when her father George VI ascended the throne, following the abdication of his older brother Edward VIII, who gave up being king to marry the divorced American socialite Wallis Simpson.
-If Queen Elizabeth has been famous for exactly 83 years (assuming each year has 365 days), how many Warhols of fame has she enjoyed?
+If Queen Elizabeth was world famous for exactly 86 years until her death in 2022 (assuming each year has 365 days), how many Warhols of fame did she enjoy?

 Tip: the output test expects an integer, so don't use division.
 There are four Warhols per hour.